Skiylia-Lang/RPythonSkiylia/README.md

 ## Running Skiylia

-Under the [Latest release] you'll find the most up to date version of PySkiylia, containing all the python sub-modules.
-Running PySkiylia.py from the command line will open the interpreter in REPL mode, while passing a .skiy file as a second argument will allow execution of said script.
+Under the [Latest release] you'll find the most up to date version of RPythonSkiylia, containing all the python sub-modules.
+Running RPythonSkiylia.py from the command line will open the interpreter in REPL mode, while passing a .skiy file as a second argument will allow execution of said script.

 ## Contributing